flutter/flutter/specs/elements.md

     return result as Element;
   }

+  // TODO(ianh): rename insertBefore() and insertAfter() since the Web
+  // has an insertBefore() that means something else.
+What's a good
+  // name, though?

   external void _insertBefore(Node node); // O(N) in number of descendants
   // node must be Text or Element, parentNode must be non-null void insertBefore(List nodes) {